junxit/us-congress-bills-113/metadata.md

 - 2013-09-27 — Introduced in Senate
 - 2013-09-27 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2013-10-30 — Committee on Health, Education, Labor, and Pensions.
+Ordered to be reported without amendment favorably.
+- 2013-10-30 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Harkin without amendment.
+Without written report.
+- 2013-10-30 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Harkin without amendment.
+Without written report.
+- 2013-10-30 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 227.